mm6/ethereum-lab2-hardhat/README.md

 npm install --save-dev @nomicfoundation/hardhat-toolbox

 ```
-15. We need access to that toolbox and establish the correct compiler.
+15. We need access to that toolbox and to establish the correct compiler.
 Change your
 hardhat.config.js so that it reads as follows:

 ```